Frequently Asked Questions

 See the map for additional details.

-• Veteran’s Park will be closed to make way for construction of the larger Maintenance Operations Center that will support a wide range of essential city services.
+• Veteran’s Park will be closed to make way for construction of the larger Operations Facility that will support a wide range of essential city services.
 Residents currently enjoy a playground, half-court basketball, and green space at Veteran’s Park that will need to be replaced.
 The current programs operating out of the park, including youth softball, senior softball, and fall soccer, will also need to be relocated.

 To help compensate for the loss of these amenities, the city is partnering with the Roseville School Board to explore options for developing existing, underutilized green space owned by the district.
-If voters approve 0.5% local sales to finance the new Maintenance Operations Center, the city will conduct a needs assessment and seek community input to determine where new public park amenities could be located on school district land.
+If voters approve 0.5% local sales to finance the new Operations Facility, the city will conduct a needs assessment and seek community input to determine where new public park amenities could be located on school district land.

-Questions about the Maintenance Facility:
+Questions about the Operations Facility:

 Visit our Challenges page for additional details on operations and why this space is no longer sufficient.